toddmotto/apollo/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using Grunt.
+Lint and test your code using Gulp.

 ## Release history

+- 1.7.0
+  - Use lowercase module definition
+  - Move to Gulp
 - 1.6.0
 	- Array of classes support, syntax improvements
 - 1.5.0